 - Blood on the toilet paper or bowel movement

-- Blood in your child's diaper or bowel movement
+- You see blood in your child's diaper or bowel movement.

 - Give your child liquids as directed.
 Liquids help keep your child's bowel movements soft.
-Ask how much liquid to give your child each day and which liquids are best for him.
+Ask how much liquid to give your child each day and which liquids are best for him or her.
 Your child may need to drink more liquids than usual.
-Limit sports drinks, soda, and other caffeinated drinks.
+Limit sports drinks, soda, and other drinks that contain caffeine.

 - Help your child be active.
 Regular physical activity can help stimulate your child's intestines.
 Ask about the best exercise plan for your child.

 - Set up a regular time each day for your child to have a bowel movement.
 This may help train your child's body to have regular bowel movements.
-Help him to sit on the toilet for at least 10 minutes, even if he does not have a bowel movement.
+Help him or her to sit on the toilet for at least 10 minutes.
+Do this even if he or she does not have a bowel movement.
 Do not pressure your young child to have a bowel movement.

 Write down your questions so you remember to ask them during your child's visits.